-A shrimp found on the NW Rota-1 volcano is also known from the Loihi seamount located off the coast of Hawaii.
+A species of shrimp found on the NW Rota-1 volcano has also been identified at the Loihi seamount, located off the coast of Hawaii.
 Click image for larger view and image credit.

 Biological Studies of the Mariana Arc